GRAAL-Research/deepparse/README.md

 - Use the pre-trained models to parse multinational addresses,
 - retrain our pre-trained models on new data to parse multinational addresses,
-- retrain our pre-trained models with your own prediction tags easily.
+- retrain our pre-trained models with your own prediction tags easily,
+- retrain a new seq2seq addresses parsing models easily.

 Read the documentation at [deepparse.org](https://deepparse.org).